-Appendices of policies and procedures
+Appendices

 1. Variation and Change Control Procedure

 2. Joint Behaviour Charter

 3. Operational Authorities Document

 4. Form of Collateral Warranty

 5. Security and Access Arrangements

 6. Arrangements for Removal and Care of Heritage Items and Collections of the Libraries

-THIS AGREEMENT IS AMENDED AND RESTATED ON 1 JANUARY 2023 IN ACCORDANCE WITH SECTION 4 OF THE PARLIAMENTARY BUILDINGS (RESTORATION AND RENEWAL) ACT 2019 (AS AMENDED BY THE PARLIAMENTARY WORKS SPONSOR BODY (ABOLITION) REGULATIONS 2022).
+THIS AGREEMENT IS AMENDED AND RESTATED ON 25 MARCH 2024 IN ACCORDANCE WITH SECTION 4 OF THE PARLIAMENTARY BUILDINGS (RESTORATION AND RENEWAL) ACT 2019 (AS AMENDED BY THE PARLIAMENTARY WORKS SPONSOR BODY (ABOLITION) REGULATIONS 2022).